npmcdn-to-unpkg-bot/craft-ai-client-js/README.md

     ],
     time_quantum: 100
   },
-  'aphasic_parrot', // id for the agent, if undifined a random id is generated true, // `destroyOnExit`, default is false
+  'aphasic_parrot', // id for the agent, if undefined a random id is generated true, // `destroyOnExit`, default is false
 )
 .then(function(agent) {